 +------------------+

-Sick.
-Without knowing much SQL at all, we can already see our databases, their tables, and get the values of whichever columns they might have.
-Now let's start doing stuff.
+Without knowing much SQL, we can already see our databases and their tables and get the values of their columns.
+Now, let's start doing stuff.

 Create a Database

 Go ahead and create a new database.
-In my case, I want to create a database which lists my Github repositories, so I'll create a db named github_repos:
+In my case, I want to create a database that lists my Github repositories, so I'll create a database named github:

 Query OK, 1 row affected (0.00 sec)